VirtualPlantLab/PlantSimEngine.jl/docs/src/design.md

 To make a simulation, we usually need the climatic/meteorological conditions measured close to the object or component.

 Users are strongly encouraged to use [`PlantMeteo.jl`](https://github.com/PalmStudio/PlantMeteo.jl), the companion package that helps manage such data, with default pre-computations and structures for efficient computations.
-The most basic data structure from this package is a type called [`Atmosphere`](@ref), which defines steady-state atmospheric conditions, *i.e.* the conditions are considered at equilibrium.
-Another structure is available to define different consecutive time-steps: [`Weather`](@ref).
+The most basic data structure from this package is a type called [`Atmosphere`](https://palmstudio.github.io/PlantMeteo.jl/stable/#PlantMeteo.Atmosphere), which defines steady-state atmospheric conditions, *i.e.* the conditions are considered at equilibrium.
+Another structure is available to define different consecutive time-steps: [`Weather`](https://palmstudio.github.io/PlantMeteo.jl/stable/#PlantMeteo.Weather).

-The mandatory variables to provide for an [`Atmosphere`](@ref) are: `T` (air temperature in °C), `Rh` (relative humidity, 0-1) and `Wind` (the wind speed in m s-1).
+The mandatory variables to provide for an [`Atmosphere`](https://palmstudio.github.io/PlantMeteo.jl/stable/#PlantMeteo.Atmosphere) are: `T` (air temperature in °C), `Rh` (relative humidity, 0-1) and `Wind` (the wind speed in m s-1).
 We can declare such conditions like so:

 ```@example usepkg
+using PlantMeteo
 meteo = Atmosphere(T = 20.0, Wind = 1.0, Rh = 0.65)
 ```